Introduction: Understanding ACH Payments

 ACH Payment Processing Times

-ACH payments are processed in batches at specific intervals throughout the business day.
-Standard processing times are:
+ACH payments are grouped and processed at intervals throughout the business day.
+There are two primary processing options:

 - Standard ACH: 1-3 business days